Freelance Fee Guide Calculator

 Returning to the spreadsheet, perhaps owing to a change in circumstances, and wanting to check that my fee reflected these, I’ve found it very useful to have a detailed overview of how I assessed outgoings originally.

-DownloadThe download is a Zip file containing the Excel workbook.
+DownloadThe download is a Zip file containing the Excel workbook, which has no macros.

 Thanks, in anticipation.